moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 Any address can vote on a proposal by calling the `castVote` function.
 Users can vote `for`, `against`, or `abstain` on a proposal.

-The following tokens are used for voting:
+The following tokens are used as sources of voting power:

-- WELL: The Moonwell token
+- WELL: The native WELL token on Moonbeam
-- Staked WELL: The staked token for Moonwell
+- Staked WELL: WELL Staked in the safety module
-- xWELL: The bridged token for Moonwell
+- xWELL: The native multi-chain token for Moonwell
-- Vesting WELL: Vesting WELL locked in the claimable contract
+- Vesting WELL: Vesting WELL locked in the claims contract

-The caller must provide the following parameters:
+The caller must provide the following parameters when casting their votes:

 - `proposalId`: The id of the proposal to vote on
-- `voteValue`: The vote value to cast. `0` for against, `1` for for, `2` for abstain.
+- `voteValue`: The vote value to cast. `0` for `yes`, `1` for `no`, `2` for `abstain`.

+Votes can only be placed one time per proposal, and once a vote is cast, it cannot be changed.

 ### Execute Proposal

 Any address can execute a proposal by calling the `execute` function.
-The proposal must have passed the cross chain voting colleciton period and have enough for votes to be executed.
+The proposal must have passed the cross chain voting collection period and have enough for votes to be executed.
 The caller must provide the following
 parameter: